Arrow BOOK

 • Lack of benefit despite appropriate selection

-Your consultant will explain individual risks and suitability.
+Your consultant will explain individual risks and suitability before treatment.

-Please inform your consultant if you take blood thinners have a bleeding disorder have active infection are pregnant or have medical conditions that affect healing.
-Follow the rehabilitation guidance carefully as overloading too early can reduce benefit.
+Please inform your consultant if you take blood thinning medication, have a bleeding disorder, active infection, or medical conditions that affect healing.
+Follow the recommended rehabilitation guidance carefully, as excessive loading too early may reduce the benefit of treatment.

-Arrange a consultation to discuss whether PRP may be suitable for you.
+Arrange a consultation to discuss whether PRP platelet rich plasma treatment may be suitable for your condition.

 Book A Consultation